bsuth/punchfolio/content/projects/rule-builder/index.md

 # Designing a Rule Builder on Promotion Software

-## Company & Product Background
+## Company & Product

-Marley Spoon is a meal kit subscription service that sends customers pre-portioned food ingredients and recipes to prepare home-cooked meals.
-Marley Spoon is available in a two-person or four-person plan that customers can select up to 6 meals for their weekly deliveries.
-Marley Spoon is currently operating in 7 countries with Australia and the USA being the largest markets.
+In the industry of meal kit subscriptions, Marley Spoon had already made its mark by delivering home-cooked experiences to customers across 7 countries with Australia and the USA as its biggest markets.
+With a focus on sending pre-portioned ingredients and recipes, Marley Spoon's offerings resonated particularly with those seeking convenience and delight.
+The plans, catering to both two-person and four-person households, offered a choice of up to 6 meals for weekly deliveries.

 ## Problem & Goal